kera-cudmore/sqlalchemy-flask-task-manager/README.md

 ### Typography

-Google Fonts was used to import the chosen fonts for use in the site.
+I used the system fonts and didn't import any fonts for this project.

 ### Imagery